tinkkit/tink-smooth-scroll-angular/README.md

-# Tink anchor scroll Angular service
+# Tink smooth scroll Angular service

 v1.0.0

 ## What is this repository for?

-The Tink Angular anchor scroll service gives you an easy way to scroll to an element.
+The Tink Angular smooth scroll service gives you an easy way to scroll to an element.

 Tink is an in-house developed easy-to-use front end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.